-Typically, fifth grade is the last year of elementary school, but at OCA fifth grade is an exciting year for students as they begin the transition to middle school.
+Fifth grade marks the culmination of elementary at OCA, and the transition toward middle school begins.
 It is vital to ensure that they have a solid grasp on a wide range of concepts in order to help them finish the year strong and be well-prepared as they transition fully into middle school.
 In fifth grade, students will practice more complex mathematical concepts such as exponents, decimals, and fractions, and they will learn new vocabulary words in literature, science, and social studies as well significantly focus on grammar skills.

-In fifth grade, we transition to Bob Jones, and rotate between an Old Testament survey and New Testament survey with sixth grade.
+In fifth grade, we transition to Bob Jones curriculum, and students do an in-depth look in the Old Testament.
 This ensures that students have a strong biblical foundation as they move up through middle school and onto high school.

 Beginning in fifth grade, students have a dedicated class devoted to literature and the concepts entailed such as understanding character development, themes, etc. We continue to focus on The Chronicles of Narnia series began in fourth grade while building on the skills learned in elementary, with special focus on reading comprehension, critical thinking, and verbal and written summarization.